Uninett/Argus/docs/reference/htmx-frontend.rst

 .. setting:: ARGUS_FRONTEND_URL

-* :setting:`ARGUS_FRONTEND_URL` is used for builidng links to point back to incidents in the dashboard when autocreating tickets.
+* :setting:`ARGUS_FRONTEND_URL` is used for builidng permalinks to point back to incidents in the dashboard.

 The setting must point to the publicly visible domain where the frontend is running.
 This might be different from where the backend is running.